Mindanao: Spanish colonization and Christianity

 In 1521 Antonio Pigafetta wrote an account of reaching 'Maingdano.'
 He was with Magellan on the first circumnavigation of the globe and sailing for the king of Spain.

 On February 2, 1543, Ruy López de Villalobos was the first Spaniard to reach Mindanao.
 He called the island "Caesarea Caroli" after Charles V of the Holy Roman Empire (and I of Spain).
 Shortly after Spain's colonization of Cebu, it moved on to colonize the Caraga region in northeast Mindanao and discovered significant Muslim presence on the island.
-Over time a number of tribes in Mindanao converted to Roman Catholicism and built settlements and forts throughout the coastal regions.
+Over time a number of tribes in Mindanao converted to Catholicism and built settlements and forts throughout the coastal regions.
 These settlements endured despite attacks from neighboring Muslim sultanates.
 The most heavily fortified of them, apart from a short period in 1662 when Spain sent soldiers from the city to Manila after a threat of invasion from the Chinese general Koxinga, was Zamboanga City which was settled by soldiers from Peru and Mexico.
 The sultanates resisted Spanish pressure and attempts to convert them to Christianity during this period.
-The Papuan-speaking Sultanate of Ternate in the Mollucas at Indonesia formed a close alliance with the sultanates of Mindanao, especially with the Sultanate of Maguindanao.
+The Sultanate of Ternate of the Maluku Islands formed a close alliance with the sultanates of Mindanao, especially Maguindanao.
 Ternate regularly sent military reinforcements to Mindanao to assist the local sultanates in their war against Spanish-controlled Manila.

 By the late 18th century Spain had geographic dominance over the island, having established settlements and forts in most of Mindanao, including Zamboanga City and Misamis Occidental to the northwest, Iligan City, Misamis Oriental, Bukidnon, and Camiguin Island to the north, Surigao and Agusan in the Caraga region to the east, and Davao in the island's gulf coast.
 Spain continued to engage in battles with Muslim sultanates until the end of the 19th century.

 At the same time as the Philippine revolution against Spain, the Republic of Zamboanga rose as a revolutionary state in Mindanao before it was absorbed by the oncoming Americans.

-American Occupation and Philippine Commonwealth
+American occupation and Philippine Commonwealth

 In the Treaty of Paris in 1898 Spain sold the entire Philippine archipelago to the United States for $20 million.
 The 1900 Treaty of Washington and the 1930 Convention Between the United States and Great Britain clarified the borders between Mindanao and Borneo.

-In early 1900s the Commonwealth government (Led by Americans) encouraged citizens from Luzon and Visayas to migrate to Mindanao.
+In early 1900s the Commonwealth government (led by Americans) encouraged citizens from Luzon and Visayas to migrate to Mindanao.
 Consisting mostly of Ilocanos, Cebuanos, and Ilonggos.
 Settlers streaming into Soccsksargen led to the displacement of the Blaan and Tboli tribes.